VA Survivors PensionUpdated: December 23, 2022

 The applicant’s net worth, for the purposes of approving or denying an application for a Survivor Pension, is defined as “the sum of a claimant’s or beneficiary’s assets and annual income.”

-Net worth caps may vary depending on circumstances, legislation, changes to the program, or other variables, but the VA official site reports the net worth limit effective Dec.
-1, 2018 is $127,061.
+Net worth caps may vary depending on circumstances, legislation, changes to the program, or other variables.
+From December 1, 2022, to November 30, 2023, the net worth limit to be eligible for Survivors Pension benefits is $150,538.

 The rules for Survivor Pension approval in this area include, but not limited to, the following:

 - The applicant’s income is under the limit listed in the VA Survivors Pension Rate Table.

 - The applicant’s net worth meets the limits set for the Community Spouse Resource Allowance (established by Congress for Medicaid).